ddasker/enterprise-ha-master/innodb-replicasets/replicasets.md

 1. Test changing the Primary.
 This is good for instances where you want to safely failover to a new Replica

 	a.
-Failover to 3320 instances
+Failover to 3320 instance

     **![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql>**